Religious Educators Week

 The Bridging Workshop is a dynamic space for incoming high school seniors that helps them reflect on their spiritual identity and practices in a supportive Unitarian Universalist context.
 Unfolding in three phases—history and theology, reflecting on shared spiritual values and practices, and articulating those values in a personally meaningful way—the workshop provides the resources for deep exploration of faith and community.
 This space is set up to offer a container for youth to ask a lot of questions.
 The workshop culminates with the annual ritual of bridging: the youth give a statement of faith and the community acknowledges them as an incoming member of the young adult community.

-Yvonne Marcoux (she/her) is a raised UU young adult and longtime member of the RE week community.
+Yvonne is a raised UU young adult and longtime member of the RE week community.
 She is a cyclist, an ultimate Frisbee player, and a cofounder of the UU Young Adult Revival Network.
 Yvonne currently lives in Jakarta, Indonesia.

 Conference Leadership